FMLA regulations are complex and the consequences for noncompliance are severe. Take charge of leave requests while staying with the law.

 The Family and Medical Leave Act has been around for more than 25 years, but it’s still the most challenging and confusing part of an HR professional’s job.

 What exactly counts as a qualifying serious condition?
+Does plastic surgery count?
+How many hours of FMLA leave does a part-time employee have?
 How do you manage those small “incremental” leaves?
 What’s the best way to handle certification?
 When can you talk to the employee’s doctor?
 How do you coordinate FMLA with all those state and local leave laws?

 The law includes so many little compliance steps, notification rules and paperwork traps.
 And mistakes are costly.
 Since 2012, employee lawsuits claiming FMLA violations have more than tripled.
 And many of those cases result in million-dollar verdicts or settlements—all because of a simple FMLA mistake at the HR or manager level.
 Plus, your employees have become experts at playing the FMLA game to their advantage.
 (It’s nicknamed the “Friday-Monday Leave Act” for a very good reason!)